Manoj-Thapa/Nepal-Campground/README.md

     * One cannot edit or delete posts and comments created by other users

-  * Manage campground posts with basic functionalities:
+  * Manage campground posts with basic functionalities

     * Create, edit and delete posts and comments